chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 ### Wicked Heart

 Which leads to another tweak. **What if.
 Instead of the stereotypical ruthless Fang… it's actually Heart that has been doing the water diverting and poisoning and prospering off it?** This is a Dai Li moment.
 After all, all have fallen short and the heart is deceitful above all else.
-Yes, this means Chief Benja, Raya's father, is just another player in this game of life.
+Yes, this rewrite would mean that Chief Benja, Raya's father, is just another player in this game of life.
 Fang is ruthless, yes, but Heart is insatiably wicked.

 So, new rewrite: